DevLimbachiya06/SafeGuard/README.md

 # SafeGuard UAE

-AI-assisted disaster and emergency management platform for smart-city coordination in the UAE.
+Smart disaster and emergency management platform for smart-city coordination in the UAE.

 ## Vision